-The Little Adventurers
+Little Adventurers

 Parents to provide

-• Suitable outdoor shoes.
+• Suitable outdoor footwear and wellies

 Here are some of the comments Ofsted made about Wells House Kindergarten in their latest report